 Mental Health Care and Substance-Related and Addictive Disorders Services include those received on an inpatient or outpatient basis in a Hospital, an Alternate Facility or in a provider's office.
-All services must be provided by or under the direction of a properly qualified behavioral health provider.
+All services must be provided by or under the direction of a behavioral health provider who is rendered by a provider who is appropriately licensed and/or qualified by law and acting within the scope of their licensure and/or certification.